CBK Okays Liquidation Of Imperial Bank

-The Central Bank of Kenya (CBK) has approved the liquidation of Imperial Bank that was placed on receivership in 2015.
+The Central Bank of Kenya (CBK) has approved the liquidation of the assets of Imperial Bank that was placed on receivership in 2015.

 In a statement to newsrooms on Thursday, the regulator announced the appointment of Kenya Deposit Insurance Corporation (KDIC) as the bank’s liquidator.

-In arriving at the decision, CBK considered recommendations by KDIC that winding up the business was the only feasible option due to the bank’s weak financial position.
+In arriving at the decision, CBK considered recommendations by KDIC that winding up the business was the only feasible option due to the weak financial position of Imperial Bank Limited (In Receivership) (IBLIR).

 “CBK has assessed the recommendation by KDIC, the external auditor’s report, other pertinent information, and considered that liquidation would facilitate the orderly resolution of IBLIR in accordance with the Laws of Kenya, to protect the interest of IBLIR depositors, its creditors, and the wider public interest.
 Subsequently, on December 8, 2021, CBK appointed the KDIC as liquidator of IBLIR in terms of Sections 53(2) and 54(1a) of the Kenya Deposit Insurance Act, 2012,” said CBK.